storj/storj/docs/design/storagenode-downtime-tracking.md

 ### Detecting offline nodes

-Per [Kademlia Removal design document](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md#network-refreshing), any Storage Node has to ping the Satellite every hour and when it starts up.
-We have to contact the Storage Nodes which the Satellite hasn't registered a ping for more than one hour to determinie if they are offline or for whatever reason their ping didn't reach the Satellite.
+Per [Kademlia removal design document](https://github.com/storj/storj/blob/master/docs/design/kademlia-removal.md#network-refreshing), any storage node has to ping the satellite every hour.
+For storage nodes that have not pinged, we need to contact them directly.

-For checking those Storage Nodes, an independent process runs in a configurable interval of time the following query:
+For finding the potentially offline storage nodes, we run a chore, with the following query:

 ```sql
 SELECT